dwilsondev/sage-animated-image-generator/README.md

 * libwebp ffmpeg encode will always loop.

 # Known Bugs
-* Having too few images will result in errors when generating high quality gifs.
+There are some unexplained errors when generating high quality gifs from images/zip of images that are not already sequentially named.
+It's recommended you generate image stills before uploading.

 # Created In
 * PHP